 Figure 2A shows an x-ray view of a single-channel optocoupler where the LED and photo coupler die are attached to a split lead frame separated by a physical gap (distance through insulation [DTI] 80 µM to 1,000 µM gap between the LED and optical receiver die) and a transparent insulating shield.
 More recent optocoupler packaging also includes the addition of silicone filler (see Figure 3).
 Optocouplers are fabricated in gallium-arsenide (GaAs) process technologies that are notorious for wide parametric variation over temperature, high input current, relatively short time-dependent device breakdown (TDDB) and inherent wear-out mechanisms.

 Figure 3.
 Cross Sectional View of an Optocoupler

 The heart of any digital isolator is the isolation barrier that safely withstands the applied high-voltage stress.
-The optocoupler isolation barrier relies on a combination of a physical gap (i.e., distance through insulator or DTI); polyimide tape, silicon filler and plastic mold compound for insulation (see Figure 3).
+The optocoupler isolation barrier relies on a combination of a physical gap (for example, distance through insulator or DTI); polyimide tape, silicon filler and plastic mold compound for insulation (see Figure 3).
 This hybrid methodology not only makes increased optocoupler integration difficult, but increases fabrication complexity and thus cost and reliability.
 That said, many international standards still specify isolation barrier requirements based on optocoupler DTI.
 Fortunately, the standards agencies tests are based on barrier withstand voltage regardless of device implementation.
 Please see Section 4.0 in this document for a discussion regarding insulation material and its effect on isolation performance.